nikodemusk/xicode/content/posts/Some-Numpy-Array-Operations.md

 The output from the above script is:
 ```
-Initialing an array with zeros...
+Initialize an array with zeros...
 Array shape: 3 rows and 4 colums.
 [[0.
 0. 0.
 0.]
  [0.
 0. 0.
 0.]